-- 7.2.2.
-Video Recording - A. The event will be scored by means of "air-to-air" video equipment.
+7.2.2.
+Video Recording

+- A. The event will be scored by means of "air-to-air" video equipment.
 Each team will provide a freefall cameraman who will provide the video evidence required to judge each round. - B. For the purpose of these rules "freefall video equipment" will consist of the complete video system(s) used to record the video evidence of the team's freefall performance, including the camera(s) and video media).
-All freefall video equipment must be able to deliver a High Definition 1080 type digital

-All freefall video equipment must be able to deliver a High Definition 1080 type digital signal with a minimum frame rate of 25 and maximum 50 frames per second, through a memory card (minimum class 10).
-The videographer is responsible for ensuring the compatibility of the freefall video equipment with the scoring system.

-- C. Immediately after each jump is completed, the freefall cameraman must deliver the freefall video equipment, including the tape(s) used to record that jump at the designated dubbing station.
+All video equipment must deliver a High Definition 1080 type digital signal with a minimum frame rate of 50 frames per second, through a memory card.
+The videographer is responsible for ensuring the compatibility of the freefall video equipment with the scoring - system C. Immediately after each jump is completed, the freefall cameraman must deliver the freefall video equipment, including the tape(s) used to record that jump at the designated dubbing station.
 Only one video recording will be dubbed and judged.
 Secondary video recording may only be used in NV situations. - D. A Video Controller will be appointed by the Chief Judge.
 He supervises the dubbing of the recordings and may inspect a team's freefall video equipment to verify that it meets the performance requirements.
 Inspections will be made at any time during the competition, which do not interfere with a team's performance, as determined by the EJ.
-If any freefall video equipment does not meet the performance requirements as determined by the Video Controller, it will be deemed to be unusable for the competition. - E. If the Video Controller and the EJ determine that freefall video equipment has been tampered with, the team will receive no points for all competition rounds involved with this tampering.
+If any freefall video equipment does not meet the performance requirements as determined by the Video Controller, it will be deemed to be unusable for the competition. - E. If the Video Controller and the EJ determine that freefall video equipment has been tampered with, the team will receive no points for all competition rounds involved with this tampering. - 7.2.3.

-7.2.3.
 Teams per aircraft pass